-EXAM REQUIREMENTS FURTHER INFORMATION MARKS Task 1: Performance The candidates perform ONE extract from a play written in a colloquial/informal style from memory. (maximum time: 6 minutes) Full details of how to prepare for this task are on pages 96-98.
-40 Task 2: Character development The candidates perform ONE original scene showing their characters from task 1 working with an object or objects relevant to their characters. (maximum time: 6 minutes) Full details of how to prepare for this task are on pages 99-100.
-40 Task 3: Reflection The candidates demonstrate their knowledge and understanding of the performance material and processes through a prepared reflection. (maximum time: 4 minutes) Full details of how to prepare for this task and the set questions are on pages 85-95.
+EXAM REQUIREMENTS FURTHER INFORMATION MARKS Task 1: Performance The candidates perform ONE extract from a play written in a colloquial/informal style from memory. (maximum time: 6 minutes) For full details on how to prepare for this task, see Section 15: Exam guidance: Performance tasks.
+40 Task 2: Character development The candidates perform ONE original scene showing their characters from task 1 working with an object or objects relevant to their characters. (maximum time: 6 minutes) For full details on how to prepare for this task, see Section 16: Exam guidance: Character development tasks.
+40 Task 3: Reflection The candidates demonstrate their knowledge and understanding of the performance material and processes through a prepared reflection. (maximum time: 4 minutes) ▶ For full details on how to prepare for this task and the set questions, see Sections 11-13: Reflection task.
 20